junxit/us-congress-bills-115/metadata.md

 - 2017-11-13 — Introduced in House
 - 2017-11-13 — Introduced in House
 - 2017-11-13 — Referred to the House Committee on Science, Space, and Technology.
+- 2017-11-15 — Committee Consideration and Mark-up Session Held.
+- 2017-11-15 — Ordered to be Reported by Voice Vote.
+- 2018-02-13 — Considered under suspension of the rules. (consideration: CR H1095-1097)
+- 2018-02-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4376.
+- 2018-02-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-13 — Mr. Weber (TX) moved to suspend the rules and pass the bill, as amended.
+- 2018-02-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1096)
+- 2018-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1096)
+- 2018-02-13 — Placed on the Union Calendar, Calendar No. 418.
+- 2018-02-13 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+115-556.
+- 2018-02-13 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+115-556.